 One of the hives at Larnoo, near Ghin Ghin.

-What it tastes like depends on when it was pulled.
-The spring harvest tends to be lighter and more floral — the bees hit wattle and native shrubs coming out of winter.
-Summer is deeper and more complex.
+The flavour varies by season.
+Spring honey tends to be lighter and more floral — the bees are working wattle and native shrubs as they come out of winter.
+Summer draws on a broader range and the result is deeper, more complex, harder to pin down.

 The country around Larnoo — river flats, hills, and high country.

-Larnoo is in the Yea River corridor — rolling country between the ranges and the flats, with red gums along the creek and stringybark bush climbing the ridge behind the house.
+Larnoo sits in the Yea River corridor — open country between the ranges and the river flats, with red gums along the creek line and stringybark bush running up the ridge.
+The Goulburn winds through the landscape to the east.

 Learn more at larnoo.com.au